-- (43) When a lease or license takes effect after July 30 and before February 28 of the next year, the lessee or licensee shall pay both the rental for 1/2 half of the yearly rental due, and full yearly rental due for the next succeeding year before the lease or license is executed. - (54) If there are special circumstances, a lessee or licensee of agricultural land must write to the department prior to November 1 if they wish an extension for an extension of the rental payment beyond the December 31 deadline.
+(43) When a lease or license takes effect after July 30 and before February 28 of the next year, the lessee or licensee shall pay both the rental for $\frac{1}{2}$ half of the yearly rental due, and full yearly rental due for the next succeeding year before the lease or license is executed.

+(54) If there are special circumstances, a lessee or licensee of agricultural land must write to the department prior to November 1 if they wish an extension for an extension of the rental payment beyond the December 31 deadline.
 All extension requests must set forth the reasons for the extension and verification of those reasons by the appropriate sources.
-In all cases, permission for an extension may only be given in writing by the department, and such extension may not extend beyond April 1 of the following year. - (6) remains the same but is renumbered (5).
+In all cases, permission for an extension may only be given in writing by the department, and such extension may not extend beyond April 1 of the following year.